 Victim Support is the independent charity for people affected by crime in England and Wales.
-Last year we offered support to just under one million people affected by crime, and our caseworkers and volunteers give emotional and practical help to anyone who needs it, regardless of the crime they have suffered.
+Last year (2021/2022) we offered support to 845,778 people affected by crime.
+Our caseworkers and volunteers give free and confidential support to anyone who needs it, regardless of the crime they’ve experienced.

-We provide the Homicide Service, which helps people bereaved by murder or manslaughter, and run 231 local projects tackling domestic and sexual violence, antisocial behaviour and hate crime.
-Our teams work alongside young people affected by relationship abuse, bullying and gang issues, and we also deliver restorative justice and work with offenders to change their behaviours.
+We provide the Homicide Service, which helps people bereaved by murder or manslaughter, and run local projects tackling domestic and sexual violence, antisocial behaviour and hate crime.
+Our teams work alongside young people affected by relationship abuse, bullying and gang issues.
+We also deliver restorative justice and work with offenders to change their behaviours.

 We want to support more people affected by crime, to enable them to cope with the devastating effects of crime in the future.
 With your support, we’ll be able to answer more telephone calls, train more specialist volunteers, and help even more people.

 Any donation you make is hugely appreciated, as it can make a real and vital difference to people’s lives.
 For example:

 - £25 could help keep a vulnerable burglary victim’s home safe in the future.

 - £50 could help us to provide safe, face-to-face support to a victim of domestic violence.

 - £200 could help us to support a child witness before, during and after a trial.

 - £500 could help us to give ongoing support to a family recently bereaved due to a violent crime.